 City Data

-To identify the location of an Ohio phone number, you need to understand the North American Numbering Plan (NANP) structure that all Alabama numbers follow: +1 NPA NXX XXXX.
+To identify the location of an Ohio phone number, you need to understand the North American Numbering Plan (NANP) structure that all Ohio numbers follow: +1 NPA NXX XXXX.

 The area code (NPA) is your key to determining location.
 By matching the three-digit area code to Ohio's regional assignments, you can identify which part of the state the phone number originates from.
 Each area code corresponds to specific cities and counties throughout Ohio, making it possible to narrow down the caller's general location.